 St. Patrick's Day Alcohol Pie Charts Template

-How do I make a graph infographic?
+How do I make an infographic chart?

 Your audiences are more likely to remember information that is presented visually rather than in text format.
 Graphs and infographics also broaden the reach of your message or data to a larger audience as they can be easily shared on social media platforms.